A Living Canvas: Art, Community & Culture

 Raina Lee

-Based on classical Chinese landscape painting, The Elements is an interpretation of Air, Water, Earth, and Fire as landscape.
-The works are on large format ceramic slabs, painted with layers of textured glazes.
-The way the glazes interact is always a surprise – this process reflects the unpredictability of the natural landscape.
-Lee works in Mt.
+Based on the cycles of the four seasons—Autumn, Winter, Spring, and Summer—The Elements interprets each season as a shifting landscape.
+The works are rendered on large-format ceramic slabs, painted with layers of textured glazes.
+The way these glazes interact is always a surprise, mirroring the unpredictability of the natural world.
+Lee works in the Mt.
 Washington neighborhood of Los Angeles.

-Based on classical Chinese landscape painting, The Elements is an interpretation of Air, Water, Earth, and Fire as landscape.
-The works are on large format ceramic slabs, painted with layers of textured glazes.
-The way the glazes interact is always a surprise – this process reflects the unpredictability of the natural landscape.
-Lee works in Mt.
+Based on the cycles of the four seasons—Autumn, Winter, Spring, and Summer—The Elements interprets each season as a shifting landscape.
+The works are rendered on large-format ceramic slabs, painted with layers of textured glazes.
+The way these glazes interact is always a surprise, mirroring the unpredictability of the natural world.
+Lee works in the Mt.
 Washington neighborhood of Los Angeles.

-Based on classical Chinese landscape painting, The Elements is an interpretation of Air, Water, Earth, and Fire as landscape.
-The works are on large format ceramic slabs, painted with layers of textured glazes.
-The way the glazes interact is always a surprise – this process reflects the unpredictability of the natural landscape.
-Lee works in Mt.
+Based on the cycles of the four seasons—Autumn, Winter, Spring, and Summer—The Elements interprets each season as a shifting landscape.
+The works are rendered on large-format ceramic slabs, painted with layers of textured glazes.
+The way these glazes interact is always a surprise, mirroring the unpredictability of the natural world.
+Lee works in the Mt.
 Washington neighborhood of Los Angeles.

-Based on classical Chinese landscape painting, The Elements is an interpretation of Air, Water, Earth, and Fire as landscape.
-The works are on large format ceramic slabs, painted with layers of textured glazes.
-The way the glazes interact is always a surprise – this process reflects the unpredictability of the natural landscape.
-Lee works in Mt.
+Based on the cycles of the four seasons—Autumn, Winter, Spring, and Summer—The Elements interprets each season as a shifting landscape.
+The works are rendered on large-format ceramic slabs, painted with layers of textured glazes.
+The way these glazes interact is always a surprise, mirroring the unpredictability of the natural world.
+Lee works in the Mt.
 Washington neighborhood of Los Angeles.

 Jess Goehring